dileepabandara/return-javascript/README.md

 ## ✨ About

-This **return-javascript** repository includes the javascript beginner level lessons that I have covered so far.
+This **return-javascript** repository includes the JavaScript beginner level lessons that I have covered so far.
 Everyone is welcome to learn and share these codes. **This project has been developed as an open source project for educational purposes.**

 ## 🍃 How to Setup